bcswartz/ncline/README.md

 #### 0.0.2 (June 2016)

 * Updated lodash version to 4.12.0.
-* Added watchers library to allow modules to register watchers that can then be close()'d before existing ncline.
+* Added watchers library to allow modules such as[ncline-screenshots](https://github.com/bcswartz/ncline-screenshots)to register watchers that can then be close()'d before existing ncline.

 ## Opportunities to contribute